MINUTES of the ANNUAL GENERAL MEETING of the

 Interest in all three schools remains healthy but there is no room for complacency.
 I spend a great deal of time, together with the other two Heads and Catriona Borman, marketing the school.
 In the recent past the following has been done:

-• Recruitment visits to major feeder schools (Ruzawi, Lilfordia, Bryden, Hippo Valley, Triangle etc.)
+• Recruitment visits to major feeder schools (Ruzawi, Lilfordia, Bryden, Hippo Valley, Triangle, Victoria Falls etc.)

 • Recruitment cocktail parties in Harare

-• The school web site and other marketing literature has been updated (including the publication of a new prospectus) and presented with a corporate identity
+• The school web site and other marketing literature are regularly updated to present with a corporate identity

 5. CHISZ (The Conference of Heads of Independent Schools in Zimbabwe) and ATS (Association of Trust Schools) matters